Skip to content

 5. Plug a desk lamp into the same outlet to confirm that mains voltage is present.

-If after all checks the appliance still will not turn on, it is time to bring it to the SATER service centre at Silmacu iela 6 in Riga.
+If after all of these checks the appliance still will not turn on, bring it in for service.
 It is especially important to seek professional help if the appliance stopped working after a thunderstorm or power surge, if you smell burning from the housing, or if the housing shows signs of overheating or melting.
 Do not attempt to disassemble appliances connected to 220 V mains yourself — this is life-threatening.
 We will perform diagnostics, agree on the cost before starting the repair, and provide a 3-month warranty.
-Call +371 67377002.

 Fast on-site diagnostics.
 Warranty: 3 months.